Skip to main content

 Public chargers require you to authenticate via RFID card, app, or contactless payment before they deliver power.
 If this step is missed or fails, the charger waits idle.
 The plug-in order varies by network.

-The MY26 LEAF uses CCS2 for DC fast charging.
-The connector must click firmly into the charge port.
-A partial connection will not trigger the communication handshake.
+On the 2026 European LEAF, the CCS2 connector must click firmly into the charge port.
+On older LEAFs, the CHAdeMO connector has a lever that must be fully engaged and latched.
+A partial connection will not trigger the charging handshake.

 Charging schedule or timer active